MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/README.md

 ## Security

 > Implementing robust security measures ensures that sensitive data is protected, access is controlled, and compliance requirements are met.
+Click to read more about [Security \& Governance](./Security/)

 | **Category** | **Description** |
 |--------------|-----------------|